 The i550 has found a spot in the building sheds and imaginations of hundreds of sailors around the World.
 It is an 18 foot performance sailboat designed for amateur home builders.
-The performance is thrilling and has given many sailors memorable days on the water. i550’s plane quickly and can be sailed single handed, two crew make it lots of fun, and on windy days three will have a thrilling ride.
+The performance is thrilling and has given many sailors memorable days on the water. i550’s plane in moderate breeze and can be sailed single handed, two crew make it lots of fun, and on windy days three will have thrilling rides.

 The cabin will accommodate two for camp cruising and shelter.